diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 ## Step 4: Start a workflow

-Once the Aiida environment is set up correctly, you're ready to use the image and configure workflows.
+Once the AiiDA environment is set up correctly, you're ready to use the image and configure workflows.
 As mentioned above, you can use the `shell` or `exec` commands to interact with the container.
 We recommend that you use the `shell` command to access the container.
 You should also copy your workflow to the `/tmp' folder.

 To start a workflow, simply run the command :